 Planning Permission from the Waltham Forest Council

-After receiving planning permission from the Waltham Forest Council for a small rear extension – as the garden here was not very large – as well as an L-shaped loft extension, we set out to improve the interior.
+We received planning permission from the Waltham Forest Council for a rear extension, as well as an L-shaped loft extension.

-The loft space became a light-filled space with improved head height and views through French doors all over the neighborhood.
-Thanks to the specific location of this house coupled with existing trees in neighboring properties meant that that the roof extensions as built were not visible from the surrounding streets.
+Starting from the top – the loft space became a light-filled space with improved head height and views across the neighbourhood through French doors.
+Thanks to the specific location of this house, coupled with existing trees in neighbouring properties, the roof extension as-built is not visible from the surrounding streets.
+The floor contains a guest suite with a shower room.

-A new roof light above the staircase brought lots of natural light inside the house.
-Very often we try to improve this in our projects, and it worked out very well in this case.
-More daylight was able to reach even the darkest, the middle part of the first floor thanks to us installing a glass balustrade on the loft stairs.
+A new fixed roof light has been installed above the staircase.
+This brings lots of natural light inside the house.
+Additionally, more daylight can reach now even the middle part of the first floor, which usually tends to be quite dark, thanks to a glass balustrade on the upper section of the stair case.

 Kitchen design